There’s an old Greek saying that says, “The fish rots from the head down”.

-The more time I spend advising business owners, the more I witness that the actions and attitudes of the business owner (the head of the fish) impact every part of the business operations.
+The actions and attitudes of the business owner (the head of the fish) impacts every part of the business operations.

-Small business owners are typically strong on the technical aspects of their business but rarely received any formal training on business skills.
-Often I discover, ‘they don’t know what they don’t know’.
+Small business owners are typically strong in the technical aspects of their business but rarely received any formal training on business skills.
+Often, I discover, “they don’t know what they don’t know”.
 They don’t know why it’s so hard to find good people and keep them or they don’t know why employees aren’t as motivated as they should be.
 They often aim at nothing and hit it with surprising accuracy.
 There may have been a time when the business was a lot better but they don’t know what changed.

 The bad news is the solution is generally found at the top, the business owner – the head of the fish!
 Perhaps the leader lacks a vision for the business or perhaps the leader has a vision but isn’t sharing it with key employees.
 Perhaps the leader needs help strengthening his leadership skills or perhaps the leader is sending out “vibes” that are different from his communicated words.